Tanzeebul-Tamim/CSE110-Fall-2023/README.md

 # CSE110 - Programming Language I

-Welcome to the repository for the Fall 2023 semester of CSE110 - Programming Language I. This repository contains a collection of all lab-assignments, quizzes, practice works, and exercise solution codes for the course.
+Welcome to the repository for the BRACu Fall-2023 semester of CSE110 - Programming Language I course.
+This repository contains a collection of all lab-assignments, quizzes, practice works, and exercise solution codes for the course.

 ## Content Structure